 Fremont’s political career began in earnest in 1849, when he won California’s first U.S. Senate seat.
 In the Senate, Fremont began to display anti-slavery tendencies, which resulted in his replacement by a Democrat in 1851 but also made him a hero among abolitionists.
 After another near-disastrous expedition in 1853, Fremont returned to politics by gaining the Republican Party’s first presidential nomination in 1856.
 He lost to James Buchanan but garnered a majority of northern votes - paving the way for Abraham Lincoln’s election in 1860.

 Following the secession crisis, Lincoln commissioned Fremont as a major general and placed him in charge of the Department of the West.
 In response to the exceedingly complicated and violent situation in Missouri, Fremont abolished slavery in that state.
 Lincoln rescinded the order and removed Fremont from command in November 1861.
 Due to Fremont’s popularity with many Republicans, Lincoln restored him to the service in 1862 and placed him in command of troops in western Virginia where he soon suffered defeat during Thomas “Stonewall” Jackson’s Shenandoah Campaign and eventually resigned.
 Fremont briefly emerged as a possible contender for the Republican presidential nomination in 1864 but withdrew from the race.

-Pamela Herr, "Frémont, John Charles," American National Biography (New York: Oxford University Press, 1999), 8:459-62; Tom Chaffin, Pathfinder: John Charles Frémont and the Course of American Empire (New York: Hill and Wang, 2002).
+Pamela Herr, “Frémont, John Charles,” American National Biography, ed. by John A. Garraty and Mark C. Carnes (New York: Oxford University Press, 1999), 8:459-62; Tom Chaffin, Pathfinder: John Charles Frémont and the Course of American Empire (New York: Hill and Wang, 2002).